geshan/geshan.github.com/posts/2019-10-20-get-laravel-6-running-on-google-cloud-run-step-by-step-with-ci.md

 ## More about Google Cloud Run

 The [pricing](https://cloud.google.com/run/pricing) for Google Cloud Run is very generous.
-You can run any containerized app or web app on Google cloud run.
+You can run any containerized app or web app on [Google Cloud Run](/blog/2019/11/from-0-to-working-serverless-url-for-a-containerized-app-with-google-cloud-run-slides-and-video/ "0 to working URL on Google Cloud Run").
 I ran a pet project that got \~ 1 request per minute and I did not have to pay anything.

 Behind the scenes, it is using [Knative](https://cloud.google.com/knative/) and [Kubernetes](https://kubernetes.io/).
-It can also be run on your Kubernetes cluster but who would choose to manage a K8s cluster if you can just push and get scalableserverless fully managed app :).
+It can also be run on your Kubernetes cluster but who would choose to manage a K8s cluster if you can just push and get a scalable serverless fully managed app :).

 ## TLDR